genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

   - configuration
   - system definitions
 ---
-The system-definition file **genesis-system-definition.kts** is the basis of all configurations, scripts, data model, etc. This section explains all the different items that are contained in the file.
+The system-definition file **genesis-system-definition.kts** is the main configuration file for your application.
+This section explains all the different items that can be contained in the file.

 Here is an example of a **genesis-system-definition.kts** file for an application: